Skip to content

 Near-term direction:

-• start with robot-diag-control inside robot-core
+• keep robot_diag_control_cpp inside robot-core

-Near-Term Implementation Shape
+Implementation Shape

 The current C++ implementation stays deliberately simple: